 Data analytics, or data analysis, is the process of screening, cleaning, transforming, and modeling data with the objective of discovering useful information, suggesting conclusions, and supporting problem solving as well as decision making.
-Researchers use multiple approaches, including a variety of techniques and tools and finds applications in many different environments.
-Data analytics usually covers two steps, graphical analysis and statistical analysis.
+Researchers use multiple approaches, including a variety of techniques and tools.
+Data analytics finds applications in many different environments.
+It usually covers two steps, graphical analysis and statistical analysis.
 The selection of tools for a given data analytics task depends on the overall objective, the source and types of data given.

 The objective of the data analytics task can be to screen or inspect the data in order to find out whether the data fulfils certain requirements.
 These requirements can be a certain distribution, a certain homogeneity of the dataset (no outliers) or just the behaviour of the data under certain stratification conditions (using demographics).

 Another objective would be the analysis of data, in particular survey data, to determine the reliability of the survey instrument that was used to collect data.
 Cronbach’s Alpha is often applied to perform this task.
 Cronbach’s Alpha determines whether survey items (questions/statements) that belong to the same factor are really behaving in a similar way, i.e. showing the same characteristic as other items in that factor.
 Testing reliability of a survey instrument is a prerequisite for further analysis using the dataset in question.

 Often enough, data is not ready for analysis.
 This can be due to a data collection format that is not in sync with subsequent analysis tools.
 This can also be due to a distribution that makes it harder to analyse the data.
 Hence, reorganising , standardising or transforming (to normal distribution) the dataset might be necessary.